Sales forecasting in Excel is absolutely possible — and free. We’ll show you how to do it plus another free option to save you time.

 Brevo Sales Platform offers an alternative to sales forecasting in Excel that saves you time and effort.
 All you have to do is:

-- Open a free Brevo account and activate the Sales CRM app (it’s 100% free!).
+- Open a free Brevo account and activate the app.

 - Import your contact list and input deals (it’s as easy as adding a new contact to your database).

-- Customize the deal pipeline to fit your business (one time only).
+- Customize the sales pipeline to fit your business (one time only).

 - Start seeing your sales forecast in real time.